 Water is a precious resource, so making the most efficient use of it has always been a great idea.
 Now, it can be a financially rewarding too!
-In order to encourage the efficient use of water resources and help lower treatment costs for the City, College Station has developed water conservation rebate program.
+In order to encourage the efficient use of water resources and to help lower treatment costs, the City of College Station has developed water conservation rebate program.

 The rebate program generally works like this:

-- Only available to College Station Utilities water customers with an account in good standing.
+- Only available to College Station Utilities water customers with account in good standing.

 - Rebates are offered on a first-come, first-served basis and are subject to availability of funds.

-- Before we issue a rebate, we may need to come to your home or business and verify that the rebated item is in place.
+- Before a rebate is issued, city staff may need to come to your home or business to verify that the rebated item is in place.

 - The first items to eligible for rebates are high-efficiency toilets and rainwater collection barrels.
 Other items may be eligible for rebates in the future, but in any case the items will be selected entirely on the basis of water efficiency.

-- If you are installing a toilet or rain barrel yourself, great!
-But remember that College Station Utilities and the City of College Station aren't responsible for the condition of the plumbing on customer’s side of the meter, now or in the future.
+- If you are installing a toilet or rain barrel yourself, please remember that College Station Utilities and the City of College Station are not responsible for the condition of the plumbing on customer’s side of the meter, now or in the future.

 - Rebate amounts are contingent on budgeted available funds and are not guaranteed from year to year or from application to application.